ezsystems/ezplatform-richtext/README.md

-# eZ Platform RichText Field Type Bundle
+# Ibexa RichText Field Type Bundle

-This Bundle provides RichText (`ezrichtext`) Field Type for eZ Platform 2.4 and higher.
+This Bundle provides RichText (`ezrichtext`) Field Type for [Ibexa DXP](https://www.ibexa.co/products) and Ibexa Open Source.
 It is a Field Type for supporting rich formatted text stored in a structured XML format.

 This Field Type succeeds the former [XMLText](https://github.com/ezsystems/ezplatform-xmltext-fieldtype) Field Type found in eZ Publish 5.x and before.

 ## Installation

-1. In your eZ Platform 2.4+ project, require this package by the Composer.
+1. In your Ibexa project, require this package by the Composer.

     ```bash
         composer require ezsystems/ezplatform-richtext
     ```

-2. Enable the Bundle in `AppKernel.php`:
+2. Enable the Bundle in `config/bundles.php`:

     ```php
-        public function registerBundles()
-        {
-           $bundles = [
+        return [
             // ...
-               new EzSystems\EzPlatformRichTextBundle\EzPlatformRichTextBundle(),
+            EzSystems\EzPlatformRichTextBundle\EzPlatformRichTextBundle::class => ['all' => true],
+            // ...
         ];

-           // ...
-        }
    ```

 3. Remember to clear the Symfony Cache (for `SYMFONY_ENV` your project uses).